jrpbuilds/jrpbuilds/README.md

 ## About me

-I'm a software engineer with more than 10 years of experience building, operating and maintaining production software.
+I'm a developer with more than 10 years of experience building, operating and maintaining production software.

 I currently work at [Instiller](https://instiller.co.uk/), a white-label email marketing platform for agencies.
 My role spans infrastructure, operations, cloud architecture and hands-on software development, so I tend to work wherever application engineering meets production reliability.